Preliminary study finds UK lockdown is slowing spread of COVID-19

 The finding that the mean number of contacts per person measured is more than 70% lower now than before the lockdown suggests that the R0 reproduction value now would be between 0.37 and 0.89, they said, with the most likely value being 0.62.

 “The physical distancing measures..have substantially reduced contact levels and will likely lead to a substantial impact and a decline in cases in the coming weeks,” the researchers wrote.
-“However, this projected decline ... will not occur immediately as there are significant delays between infection, the onset of symptomatic disease and hospitalization.”
+“However, this projected decline ... will not occur immediately as there are significant delays between infection, the onset of symptomatic disease and hospitalisation.”
+(Reporting by Kate Kelland, editing by Raissa Kasolowsky)